abraunegg/onedrive/docs/USAGE.md

   --enable-logging
       Enable client activity to a separate log file --force-http-1.1
+      Force the use of HTTP/1.1 for all operations (DEPRECIATED) --force-http-2
-      Force the use of HTTP 1.1 for all operations --get-O365-drive-id ARG
+      Force the use of HTTP/2 for all operations where applicable --get-O365-drive-id ARG
       Query and return the Office 365 Drive ID for a given Office 365 SharePoint Shared Library --help -h